Extended-Thunder/send-later/index.md

 name defaults to the name of the add-on, but you are welcome to change it.

+Note that due to a deficiency in Gmail's IMAP implementation, this does not work for Gmail accounts unless you configure Thunderbird to store drafts in a folder other than the default "[Gmail]/Drafts".

 ### Shortcut buttons

 In addition to these main settings, you can change the behavior of the